nutanix/ServiceNow/README.md

 ## Usage

-A detailed set of instructions on how to deploy the ServiceNow integration is documented in the ServiceNowRunBook - NutanixSSPv5 version 5.x.docx file.
+A detailed set of instructions on how to deploy the ServiceNow integration is documented in the ServiceNow_NutanixSSP-RunBook.docx file.

 ## Development